Ed94/VaultedVulkan/guides/1_Intro/Readme.md

 The rest of the code is the engine loop that currently only updates on events and detects when a window should close:
 ![img](https://i.imgur.com/tdUT8fS.png)

-This is Everything required before getting our hands dirty.
+This is everything required before getting our hands dirty.
 Next guide is completing a Vulkan application handshake.